trinhtuanvubk/handwritten-ocr/readme.md

 ###### Finetuned

-- Manual check to crop 2 line image and fix the label
+- Manually check to crop 2 line image and correct the label

 - To crop image to remove the white part at the end, help handle the empty image
 ```bash